 Another effective method for validating your MVP is to perform A/B tests.
 Let’s assume that your new product is a webpage; however, you have two options and find yourself unable to decide which one you like better.
 First off, you shouldn’t be the one decided; rather, you should enlist the help of those who visit your webpages to determine which one resonates best.

-The process is simple, you randomly funnel the visitors to your site to one of two pages (A and B), and then use data gathered through analytics tools to measure the performance of each based on a set of metrics like usage, time on site, bounce rate, conversion and more.
-When all is said and done, you should know which of the two versions is more desirable and elicits the response you want; or if it is time to go back to the drawing board, except this time, with greater insight.
+The process of running A/B tests is simple, you randomly funnel the visitors to your site to one of two pages (A and B), and then use data gathered through analytics tools to measure the performance of each based on a set of metrics like usage, time on site, bounce rate, conversion and more.
+When all is said and done, you should know which of the two versions is more desirable and elicits the response you want; or if it is time to go back to the drawing board, except this time, with greater insight, thanks to the A/B tests.

 Although it may seem counterintuitive, running an ad campaign can be an effective method of gaining validation for your MVP.
 Platforms like Google and Facebook are ideal for these types of tests because they allow you to get ultra-specific about your desired demographic and the particular customers you are trying to reach.
 As a result, it allows you to run tests to help determine which features or aspects of your product are appealing to the people you want it to be appealing to.